RyanArchive/vowels-consonants/README.md

 # vowels-consonants
-Separating vowels and consonants using Java, and do-while for looping.
+Separating vowels and consonants using Java.

 <br>